About the CmC

 Who is Eligible?

-- All NYU NYC undergraduate students who are enrolled in a full-time program, in good academic standing,* and will remain at the NYC campus for the full academic year.
+- All NYU NYC undergraduate students who are enrolled in a full-time program, in good academic standing , and will remain at the NYC campus for the full fall semester.

 - NYU undergraduate students who are passionate, ethical and committed to empowering others and making a positive, social impact.